District Mission Statement

 Students are expected to honor these core values in various school and school related settings including the classroom, hallways, library, cafeteria, bathrooms, buses and school grounds.

 Every student who attends school must take part in a physical education program.
-Students in grades K-6 must successfully complete the physical education classes during each year they attend school and participate in the ten minute exercise program broadcast on the morning news show.
+Students in grades K-6 must successfully complete the physical education classes during each year they attend school.

 The elementary library provides a wide selection of books for all grades and reading levels.
 The school has a permanent collection of books and materials.
 Students may use the library at times other than those assigned provided they have their teacher’s permission.
 Please refer to the Library Media Center page for more information about library rules and policies.